rossgeesman/cci/README.md

 Exercises from 'Cracking the Coding Interview'
 ================================================
-Questions and example algorithms re-written in Ruby with answers.
+Notes and questions with example algorithms re-written in Ruby.

 ### Chapters